 Cross-posting can be an effective strategy for getting more engagement and connecting with a wider audience.
 As social media platforms grow and evolve, marketers who can cross-post and keep their content relevant will thrive.

 Bitly centralizes everything you need to create an effective cross-posting strategy and measure your success on every platform.
-With Bitly’s link management solutions and analytics insights, you can use existing content to create data-driven social media posts that see results—without recreating the wheel between platforms.
+With Bitly’s link management solutions and analytics insights, you can use existing content to create data-driven social media posts that see results—without creating new content from scratch for each platform.

 Sign up for free today and see how Bitly can help support and level up your brand’s social media marketing efforts!